 A good night’s sleep is hard to come by these days.

-A lot of people are suffering from sleep loss, insomnia, and poor quality of sleep, which can all cause various mental and physical health issues.
-The reasons vary but generally include environmental distractions (headlights through your curtains for example), an unhealthy lifestyle, work pressure, or personal stress.
+It seems all the reasons for bad sleep may have something like the following included: environmental distractions (headlights through your curtains, for example), an unhealthy lifestyle, work pressure, or personal stress.
 Even the best sleep tracker won’t help you overcome these issues.

 In general, sleep tracker apps have three categories of functions:

-- They record how long you sleep.
+• They record how long you sleep.

-- They record how much time you spend in the various sleep stages.
+• They record how much time you spend in the various sleep stages.

-- And they track your habits as a sleeper.
+• And they track your habits as a sleeper.

-Its been found that the more users checked their sleep apps, the more sleep problems they had.
+The more users checked their sleep apps, the more sleep problems they had.

-Researchers found that the more people used their sleep apps, the more they reported feeling dissatisfied with their sleep, and the more problems they had sleeping.
-This might be because they compared themselves to other people, or felt guilty when they didn’t get good results.
-Dr. Rapoport explains: “Our research shows that not being able to go to sleep right away can trigger a negative feedback loop for many users of self-tracking devices for sleep: The longer it takes to fall asleep, the more frustrated and anxious you become about your performance and whether or not you’re meeting certain targets set by an app.”
+“Our research shows that not being able to go to sleep right away can trigger a negative feedback loop for many users of self-tracking devices for sleep: The longer it takes to fall asleep, the more frustrated and anxious you become about your performance and whether or not you’re meeting certain targets set by a sleep tracker app.”

-These tracking apps, however, are NOT designed to improve your sleep.
+Fitness tracking apps, however, are NOT designed to improve your sleep.

-- Avoid stimulants like caffeine and nicotine before bedtime.
+• Avoid stimulants like caffeine and nicotine before bedtime.
 They make it harder for you to fall asleep and wake up in the morning.

-- Make sure your room is dark before bedtime.
+• Make sure your room is dark before bedtime.
 Make sure the lights do not shine directly on the ceiling or walls.
 This will eliminate light-sensitivity issues, which often occur when people get up during the night and leave their bedroom light on when they go back to bed.
 It will also lead to less eye strain during the night and make falling asleep easier overall

 Sleep tracker apps tend to overestimate the amount of time spent in REM sleep.

-If you suffer from insomnia and think that a sleep tracker app might not be effective for you, or if you think that using a sleep tracker will make your insomnia worse, then it is probably best to avoid using one altogether.
-However, if you want to try and use a sleep tracker app as a way to better understand your sleeping patterns and habits over time, then it is likely worth your while!
+However, if you want to try and use a sleep tracker app to better understand your sleeping patterns and habits over time, it is likely worth your while!
 Sleep is vital for your physical and mental well-being.
 Did you know that poor sleep patterns mean you are not functioning at your best?
 This can affect everything from health and relationships to your memory and weight.

 How much sleep do adults need?